Messianic Forgiveness

 This is the model Charles learned from his father’s authority system.

-B. The Messianic (Kingdom) Model
+The Messianic (Kingdom) Model

 This model is rooted in the Messiah’s own actions.